 Our focus on revenue is beginning to take hold.
 You can see that in the 2% growth in global price/mix last year.
 It is critical to our company’s success to shift our focus from volume to value and make that part of our culture and align our entire business system against this goal.
 While we’ve made good progress so far, this remains a key focus for the year ahead, and far into the future.

 I would say the big news from our earnings today is the announcement of the acceleration of our refranchising plans.
 With these accelerated plans, we will move from a system where about 18% of our volume was produced by company-owned bottlers in 2015 to about 3%.
-While we know this means change for a lot of people in our system, it is a critical initiative as we align our system for future growth and get back to the historical model of The Coca-Cola Company as a brand-building company.
+While we know this means change for a lot of people in our system, it is a critical initiative as we align our system for future growth and get back to the historical model of The

 What about volume?
 We hear more and more about revenue growth.
 Is volume still important?